healeycodes/healeycodes.com/posts/building-a-runtime-with-quickjs.md

 }
 ```

 The wakeup pipe will not deliver the completed work e.g. the contents of a file that's been read.
 It will only deliver a single byte (literally `1`) to signal that some work has been done.
-The async file jobs are stored in a linked list that contains the resolve and reject `JSValue`s and the bytes that have been read.
+The async file jobs are stored in a linked list that contains the promise's `resolve` and `reject` functions (as `JSValue`s), along with the bytes that have been read.
 But more on that when we get to async I/O.

 First we need to handle plain old sync I/O.